Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Study Design

 \textit{1) Effectiveness Data.} The editing instances $M=(x,y)$ themselves constitute the Effectiveness data.
 After model editing, Effectiveness is evaluated by checking whether the edited LLM $f_{e}$ can correctly complete the prompt $x$ with the target API $y$.

 \textit{2) Generalization Data.} The generalization dimension evaluates whether the edited model $f_{e}$ can successfully complete the up-to-date API call $y$ based on code completion prompts that are semantically identical but syntactically different from the original editing input $x$.
 This requires rephrasing the code of the original editing input while preserving their meanings and behaviors.
 Inspired by Yu et al.~\cite{yu2022data}, who proposed 18 rephrasing rules capable of altering code while preserving semantic and syntactic naturalness, we adopt 14 of these rules, excluding four that are inapplicable to Python language (e.g., converting ``switch-case'' to ``if-else'').
 As illustrated in Figure~\ref{fig:gen_spec_construction}, and following Wang et al.~\cite{wang2024llms}, we provide these 14 rephrasing rules to GPT-4.1~\cite{GPT-4.1}, instructing it to apply them as extensively as possible to generate rephrased editing inputs that are maximally dissimilar from the original.
 We then prompt the editing subjects (i.e., the LLMs) to complete these rephrased inputs.
-If the completion contains no deprecated API $y_{d}$, GPT-4.1 is instructed to rephrase the input again until the model completes it with the deprecated API in all three completions.
-This validated rephrased input then serves as generalization data.
+If the completion does not contain the deprecated API $y_d$, GPT-4.1 is instructed to further rephrase the input, with a maximum of ten attempts.
+Therefore, a small number of samples still fail to elicit completions containing the deprecated API after repeated rephrasing.
+For all rephrased samples, the first two authors independently review them to confirm that the rephrasings are reasonable and do not alter the semantics of the context preceding the API.
+These validated rephrased inputs are then used as generalization data.
 For example, as shown in Figure~\ref{fig:bench_construction}, the rephrased input appears as \texttt{def svd\_basis(data\_points): ... shift\_ps=data\_points-centroid}.

 \textit{3) Portability Data.} The portability dimension evaluates whether the edited model can correctly complete the up-to-date API call on different editing instances where the original model also completes the prompt with the same deprecated API.
 For each editing instance $M=(x,y)$, we randomly select another editing instances with the same target API $y$ from EDAPIBench as portability evaluation data.
 For example, as shown in Figure~\ref{fig:bench_construction}, one such selected editing instance is: $x$= ``\texttt{def PCA (self, input\_tensor, PCA\_dim): X\_c=X\_c.float()} '', $y$=``\texttt{torch.linalg.svd()}''.